etaoins/llambda/docs/types.md

 | ``<port>``          | Scheme port
 | ``<eof-object>``    | End-of-file object returned by ``(read)`` procedure
 | ``<unit>``          | Unit type, also known as ``void`` in some languages.
 This is used by procedures not returning a value

+More information on the numeric types can be found in the [numbers documentation](numbers.md).

 Value Type Constructors
 -----------------------